frankbydefault/Technical-Test-String-Calculator/Python/Reflections.md

 `"//\n123-790"`

 How do I tell if `123` is `1`, `2` and `3` or if `123`.
 Same with `-7` or `-790`.
 Too much edge cases, and it over complicated the solution, so for my *mental peace* I just don't accept empty delimeter.

+## Task 5: Negative Rebellion

+The last exceptions were direct, but for "Not negative values allowed" exception has more layers to it.
+The challenging part is composing the error message, since it had to list all negative numbers from the input string.
+Initially, I considered simply checking if the string contained any `'-'` characters and stopping at the first negative, but then I realized two things: one that the string can be separated by `-` and also I needed to collect all negative numbers to output them in the the error message.

+I had to store the negative numbers, so I created an empty list on which it adds the negative numbers as it finds them.
+So, for the validation I checked if the array was empty, if not I printed the error message and added the array as a string.
+If it was empty then there where no negative numbers found.

+Since I was aading an exception, then I also modified my other edge cases to have an exception instead of returning 0.
+So is more descriptive of what is actually happening and why is failing.